patrickagte/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Princeton University" year = 2017-
+  course = "PhD in Economics"
+  institution = "Princeton University" year = 2017-